StanfordAccelerate/voyager/README.md

     - You need to have [`git lfs`](https://git-lfs.github.com/) installed
     - You need a `g++` with at least C++17 support
     - Make sure you have set `LD_LIBRARY_PATH=/cad/mentor/2021.1/Mgc_home/shared/lib/`
-4. If you want to run more than just the `simple` model, you will need to generate the data files TODO(fpedd)
+4. If you want to run more than just the `simple` model, you will need to generate data files.
+Please see `models/` for Python scripts that help you with that.

 ## Test
 1. After setup, use the `run_tests.py` script to run the tests
-2. If you want to "manually" run the tests, you can invoke `make` directly TODO(fpedd)
+2. If you want to "manually" run the tests, you can invoke `make TestRunner` directly and then use, for example, `MODEL=resnet TESTS=conv1 SIMS=fp32,file ./build/TestRunner` to run layer `conv1` of resnet, comparing `fp32` (Floating-point gold model) vs `file` (tensor data recorded from PyTorch)

 ## HLS
 TODO(fpedd)